rtrppl/orgrr/readme.md

 ### Basic design of a note

-In orgrr, all (org-)notes are assumed to follow a certain logic regarding metadata.
+In orgrr, all notes are assumed to follow a certain logic regarding metadata.
 The design principles used here are similar to org-roam v1 and interoperation between orgrr and org-roam v1 is possible (and was intended).
-Hence filenames themselves are used as unique identifiers and changing them without adjusting backlinks will break the connection between two notes (see also [orgrr-rename](#orgrr-rename)).
+Filenames themselves are used as unique identifiers and changing them without adjusting backlinks will break the connection between two notes (see also [orgrr-rename](#orgrr-rename)).

-At the very minimum, a note file for orgrr is an .org file that includes the following line:
+At the very minimum, **a note file for orgrr is an .org file that includes the following line**:

 ```org
 #+title:       title of a note